boytchev/mannequin.js/README.md

 Global positions could be used to ground figures &ndash; this is to put them down on the ground.
 However, mannequin.js does not contain any collision functionality, thus the user should pick collision points and test their global position.

-The following example uses four contact points on each show (i.e. *man.r_ankle* and *man.l_ankle*).
+The following example uses four contact points on each shoe (i.e. *man.r_ankle* and *man.l_ankle*).
 The minimal vertical position of the eigth contact points is used to adjust the vertical position of the figure ([live example](https://boytchev.github.io/mannequin.js/examples/example-touch-ground.html)):

 [<img src="examples/snapshots/example-touch-ground.jpg">](https://boytchev.github.io/mannequin.js/examples/example-touch-ground.html)